- Download our Moving to the UK Guide (PDF)

-For expats moving to the United Kingdom with children, making the right choice when it comes to picking a school is a top priority.
+For expats moving to the United Kingdom with children, making the correct choice when it comes to picking a school is a top priority.
 Attending the right school will play a significant role in ensuring a successful transition into expat life in the UK for little ones.

 Factors that will affect the choice of school for expat children include the child’s previous schooling experience, academic ability and English language capability.

-The education system in the United Kingdom
+Education system in the United Kingdom

-There are a number of different options when it comes to schooling in the UK.
+There are a confusing number of different options when it comes to schooling in the UK.
 Each type of school is unique and offers different benefits.
 With such a wide variety of options, there is sure to be something to suit the needs and budget of every expat family.

 State-funded schools in the United Kingdom